 On November 1, 2016, we filed a Certificate of Designation of Preferences, Rights and Limitations of Series D Convertible Preferred Stock, or the Certificate of Designation, with the Secretary of State of the State of Delaware.
-The number of shares of Series D Preferred Stock designated is 900, and each share of our Series D Preferred Stock has a stated value equal to \$1,000 and an initial conversion price of \$0.17 per share, subject to adjustment as described below under "-Conversion."
+The number of shares of Series D Preferred Stock designated is 900, and each share of our Series D Preferred Stock has a stated value equal to \$1,000.
+As of March 14, 2017, the conversion price on the Series D Preferred Stock was \$3.57 per share (as adjusted), subject to further adjustment as described below under "-Conversion."